markliquid1/regulatordocumentation/docs/hardware/analoginputsADS1115.md

 - **Noise sources**: Op-amp noise, ADC noise, sensor drift, temperature effects, EMI
 - **Effective resolution**: While theoretical resolution is 0.02A, practical measurements are limited to ~1A accuracy due to system noise and sensor specifications

-**Note**: Op-amp minimum output (10mV) corresponds to -246A, well within the ±200A physical sensor limits, so the limitation has no practical impact.
+**Note**: Op-amp minimum output (10mV) corresponds to -246A, well outside the ±200A physical sensor limits, so this has no practical impact.

 #### Filter Characteristics
 - **Thevenin resistance**: 384kΩ